ProAccess/MakeMyHOAok/HOA Cert Program.md

 - an attorney specializing in state community association law.
 Certifying to CBCAD the association has established a client relationship with such an attorney will credit the association with one-half-point (0.5), the limit for this credit even if a relationship with more than one exists.

-   At least two qualifying consultations per year will be required to retain this portion of the FP credit, though communities are reminded more frequent consultations may be required as circumstances warrant.
-Should a court or arbiter of binding arbitration issue a ruling against a community association on a liability issue, the association would lose this credit for a period of two years.
+   There is no minimum required number of consultations per year to retain this portion of the FP credit.
+However, communities are reminded to seek a consultation as circumstances warrent.
+   Should a court or arbiter of binding arbitration issue a ruling against a community association on a liability issue, the association would lose the entire FP credit for a period of two years from the most recent adverse ruling.

    Unsophisticated directors believing they were saving money by avoiding legal consultations is a common occurrence.
 Potential for substantial losses involving members' interests mandates a continuing relationship with an attorney specialist and this is reflected within the rating system.